Stackdome/Stackdome/pkg/api/openapi/docs/BuildConfig.md

 ### NewBuildConfig

-`func NewBuildConfig(contextPath string, dockerfilePath string, sourceHash string, ) *BuildConfig`
+`func NewBuildConfig(sourceVolumeId string, contextPath string, dockerfilePath string, sourceHash string, ) *BuildConfig`

 NewBuildConfig instantiates a new BuildConfig object This constructor will assign default values to properties that have it defined,